chatapazar/ais-dev-day-2023/documents/application-deployment/beautify-topology.md

 1. Open Web Terminal then run following command:

     ```sh
+    oc label deployment rest-villains app.openshift.io/runtime-
-    oc label deployment rest-villians app.openshift.io/runtime='quarkus'
+    oc label deployment rest-villains app.openshift.io/runtime='quarkus'
     ```

-2. You should see the icon of **rest-villians** entity get changed from Java mascot (Duke) to Quarkus icon.
+2. You should see the icon of **rest-villains** entity get changed from Java mascot (Duke) to Quarkus icon.

 ## What have you learnt?